Frequently Asked Questions: How did this thing work?

 Are there missing pieces?

 Is everything needed to actually make pig iron there at Beckley Furnace today?
-Well, the answer is an emphatic NO. Check out this post called “Missing Pieces” that will help you understand what else was needed.
+Could we just turn this thing on and make iron tomorrow?
+Well, the answers to both questions is an emphatic NO. Check out this post called “Missing Pieces” that will help you understand what else was needed.

 How did the iron ore get into the furnace?